 # Empirical View

-For 1950-55 (red line), you see that the countries on the very left – Rwanda, Kenya, the Philippines and others that are not labelled – had a fertility rate of more than 7.
+If you look at the red line you see the countries of the world ordered descending by the fertility rate in 1950 to 1955.
+Rwanda, Kenya, the Philippines and other countries that are not labelled had a fertility rate higher than 7.
 China had a fertility rate of just over 6 and India a fertility rate of just under 6!
 On the very right of the red line you see that in 1950-55 there was only one country in the world with a fertility rate below 2: tiny Luxembourg.
+The width given to each country corresponds to the share of that country’s population in the total global population – this is why China and India are so very wide.
+All countries in the world are plotted, but because the space is limited not all countries are labelled.

 Looking at the orange line, you see that until 1975-80 some countries substantially reduced their fertility: India’s fertility rate fell to a still very high 4.9, and China’s fell to 3.
 Other countries maintained very high fertility levels.
 In Yemen, the fertility rate was 8.6 children per woman.

-The latest data from the UN refers to 2005-2010.
-80% of the world population lives in countries where women have on average fewer than 3 children.
-The global average fertility rate is 2.5.
-This means that global fertility is barely higher than the global replacement fertility.
+Global fertility is barely higher than the global replacement fertility.
 The replacement fertility is the total fertility rate at which the population size stays constant.
 If there were no mortality in the female population until the end of the childbearing years, the replacement fertility would be exactly 2.
-With the current level of mortality the global replace fertility is 2.3 – the narrow gap between the current global fertility and the global replacement rate means that the increase of the world population is due to the increasing length of life and population momentum.1
+With the current level of mortality the global replace fertility is 2.3 – the narrow gap between the current global fertility and the global replacement rate means that the increase of the world population is due to the increasing length of life and population momentum.
+Population momentum occurs – as the World Bank explains – “when a large proportion of a country’s population is of childbearing age.
+Even if the fertility rate of people in developing countries reaches replacement level, that is if couples have only enough children to replace themselves when they die, for several decades the absolute numbers of people being born still will exceed the numbers of people dying.”

 We also see convergence in fertility rates: the countries that already had low fertility in the 1950s only slightly decreased fertility, while many of the countries that had the highest fertility back then saw a rapid reduction of the number of children per woman.